yingyliu/work-day-scheduler/README.md

 ## Use
 - Step 1: Open this daily schedule browser.
 - Step 2: Write down to-do list at the certain time per user's request.
-- Step 3: Click the save button to store their updated schedule.
+- Step 3: Click on the save button to store their updated schedule.

 ## Learning point
 - I learn how to take use of Bootstrap CDN to make my own style.
 - I learn how to utilize Moment js library to insert the format for date and time.
-- I learn how to utilize syntax of jQuery to write a funciton of local storage.
+- I learn how to utilize syntax of JSON to write a funciton of local storage.

 ## Link
 https://yingyliu.github.io/work-day-scheduler/